learn-co-curriculum/wsl-setup/README.md

 ## Important Knowledge: Basic Use

-Your terminal is actually accessing a Ubuntu Virtual Machine which is running inside of your Windows OS.
+Your terminal is actually accessing an Ubuntu Virtual Machine which is running inside of your Windows OS.
 If you ever ```cd``` in your terminal, you will be sent to the 'user home' of your Linux VM.
 That is also the default location you will be in when you open your Ubuntu app.
 You actually want to do all of your business inside of your normal Windows file space, not your Linux VM file space.
 So, you will need to know how to navigate in your terminal from your Ubuntu file system to your Windows file system.
 This is pretty simple if you understand how the system is set up, so let's go over that quickly.

 To allow you to access the functionality of a Linux machine, Windows stores the Ubuntu OS and file system inside of its own file system.
 You should NEVER access your Ubuntu files via your Windows machine.
 What you SHOULD do is save everything you are working on in your normal Windows filespace, and access that via your Ubuntu terminal.
 So, how do you do that?
 Well, from the Ubuntu's point of view, it is just a normal Linux machine, but Microsoft has made a pathway between the Linux VM and your Windows OS via the `/mnt` directory in your Ubuntu's root.

-Here is a quick visual of what the first few levels of any Linux filesystem looks like:
+Here is a quick visual of what the first few levels of any Linux filesystem look like:
 ![linux file system](./assets/linux_fs.png)

-As you can see, the `mnt` directory is made for other files ystems, so that is where Microsoft connected your Linux to your Windows machine:
+As you can see, the `mnt` directory is made for other filesystems, so that is where Microsoft connected your Linux to your Windows machine:

 ![linux file system](./assets/linux_fs_path.png)